GioF71/portainer-systemd/CONTRIBUTING.md

-# Contributing to this project
+# Contributing to portainer-systemd

 Thanks for your interest in this project.
-It is my goal to share what I learned.
+It is my goal to share what I have learned.

 ## Getting Started